 3. Prevent Diseases: Lemongrass is a good source of antioxidants.
 An antioxidant is a substance that stops the body’s cells from being destroyed by free radicals.
 Your guinea pigs won’t become sick as a result of this.

 If the free radicals are not kept at a minimum, they will destroy the cells which will lead to the guinea pigs having diseases and becoming ill.

-Lemongrass contains citral, which has been proven to be very effective against obesity.
-It will prevent the accumulation of fat in the body.
-Instead, citral promotes the use of the fat and converts it to energy.
+5. Prevent Obesity: Lemongrass contains citral, which has been proven to be very effective against obesity.
+Citral promotes the use of fat and converts it to energy.
 The result will prevent guinea pigs from gaining weight.

 Can Baby Guinea Pigs Eat Lemongrass?